o3de/community/guides/o3de-code-review-guidelines.md

 Try not to publish something for review when still making changes.
 This can lead to reviewers needing to re-review changes or confusion in what has changed or not.
 Try to only make requested changes in a PR to avoid unnecessary churn.

-**Draft PRs**: _Note: This does not apply to 'Draft' PRs which are great to use to share early ideas/designs.
+**Note**: Draft PRs - _This does not apply to 'Draft' PRs which are great to use to share early ideas/designs.
 The reviewer knows they aren't yet 'reviewing' the code, they're just giving initial feedback.
 Keeping a PR in a draft state also ensures it cannot accidentally be merged._

-### Acknowledge/respond to comments
+### Respond to comments

 It's good practice to acknowledge you've read the reviewer's feedback.
 This can be as simple as leaving a 👍 or a brief comment and then resolving the conversation.
 If the comment was simple and has been fixed, it's usually fine to resolve the conversation.
 Try to avoid resolving conversations without acknowledging or responding to them either with a reply or emoji.